 \begin{proof}[Proof of Theorem {\em\ref{Theorem-A}}] Due to a result of Bratteli--Kishi\-moto--Robinson \cite{BratteliKishimotoRobinson07}, there exists a Rokhlin flow on every Kirchberg algebra; see Example \ref{ex:quasi-free}.
 So we have to show the uniqueness part.

 Let $A$ be a unital Kirchberg algebra and $\alpha,\beta: \IR\curvearrowright A$ two flows with the Rokhlin property.
 By a result of Kishimoto \cite[Theorem 4.7]{Kishimoto02}, in order to show that $\alpha$ and $\beta$ are cocycle conjugate, it is enough to show that they are approximate cocycle perturbations of each other.
 It is well-known that Kirchberg algebras have finite exponential length, in fact one has $\cel(A)\leq 2\pi$; see \cite{Phillips02}.
 In particular, we have $\wil(A)\leq 4\pi<\infty$ by Remark \ref{rem:celw-cel}.
-As the two $*$-homomorphisms